Vizir/styleguide/git.md

 1. Nos commits que possam causar breaking changes
     - Exemplo:
     ```
-    Commit message: refact(input): use props for state management
+    Commit message: refactor(input): use props for state management
     Commit description: *BREAKING CHANGE*: input behavior now must be implemented by the peer, including value and handleChange
     ```
 2. No `CHANGELOG.md` do projeto